eclipseisoffline/customname/README.md

 - `/name nickname` - sets a nickname that will appear instead of your IGN.
 When hovered above this nickname, your IGN will show.
 When no nickname is given, clears your nickname.
   - Requires operator or the `customname.nick` permission.

+The `/itemname` command can be used to rename the item you're currently holding.
+Requires operator or the `customname.itemname` permission.

 Minecraft's [formatting codes](https://minecraft.wiki/w/Formatting_codes) can be used to format your prefix, suffix or nickname.
 Instead of the `§` character, use `&`.
+Alongside Minecraft's default formatting codes, the `&#<hex code>` format can be used as well.

-A useful tool to easily create formatted names is available [here](https://codepen.io/0biwan/pen/ggVemP).
+Useful tools to easily create formatted names are available [here](http://mcnick.surge.sh/) and [here](https://nickgen.netlify.app/).
 Usage of formatting codes in names can be disabled in the config file.

 ## Config file